Dean - Don Pope-Davis

 Suggested Program of Study

-Requirements of a general nature and for each endorsement are available in the Center for Academic Advising and Support Services (CAASS) and Office of Teacher Candidate Preparation.
+Requirements for each teaching field/endorsement are available in the College of Education Undergraduate Resource Center and the Center for Academic Advising and Support Services (CAASS).
 It is imperative that students, especially those new to the campus, report frequently to CAASS to have their programs carefully and continually monitored in line with newly developing requirements.

-All students henceforth will pursue a baccalaureate program leading to a Level I Teaching License.
+All students are prepared to pursue a baccalaureate program leading to a Level I Teaching License.
 All students must work with an academic advisor to ensure a complete program of study for their specific degree.

 Undergraduate Students with Degrees Seeking Certification Only

 All students who already have a bachelor’s degree and who are seeking licensure must be admitted through a graduate licensing program.
-Details are available in the advisement center.
+Details are available in the College of Education Undergraduate Resource Center.

 Time Limit on Undergraduate Teacher Education Courses